London & Paris

 Oxford Museums & Evensong

-Heading out of London today we travel to Oxford, the fabled ‘City of Dreaming Spires’.
-Here our guided walking tour gives us special access to the historic heart of this university town, including the Sheldonian Theatre and Harris Manchester College Chapel.
-The chapel, an unexpected jewel in one of Oxford’s smallest colleges, was built in the arts and crafts style of the 19th century and is beautifully illuminated with striking stained-glass windows designed by Edward Burne-Jones and William Morris.
-Lunch is enjoyed on Oxford’s bustling High St, before the afternoon is spent at the Ashmolean Museum – the University of Oxford’s museum of art and archaeology.
-Founded in 1683, it is the oldest public museum in the UK and houses an extraordinary range of collections, from ancient Egyptian mummies and classical sculpture to Islamic ceramics and Renaissance masterpieces.
+For over 800 years, Oxford has been one of Europe’s leading centres of learning, its colleges and institutions associated with generations of scholars, writers and public figures.
+Travelling west from London this morning, we arrive in the fabled ‘City of Dreaming Spires’ for a guided walk through its historic centre.
+Highlights include the Sheldonian Theatre, Sir Christopher Wren’s first major commission, the medieval Divinity School, and the chapel of Harris Manchester College, whose ‘Arts and Crafts’ stained glass was designed by Edward Burne-Jones and William Morris.
+Lunch is then enjoyed on Oxford’s bustling High St, before the afternoon is spent at the Ashmolean Museum – the University of Oxford’s museum of art and archaeology.
+Founded in 1683, it is the oldest public museum in the UK and houses an extraordinary range of collections.
 Our visit to Oxford concludes with Evensong in the lovely chapel at Christ Church College before we return to London.
 Overnight London (B, L)

 • Day 4 | Wednesday 13 January